EnVision: Spacecraft

-The EnVision orbiter will be a rectangular, 3-axis stabilised spacecraft of 2 m x 2 m x 3 m in stowed configuration.
+The EnVision orbiter will be a rectangular, 3-axis stabilised spacecraft of 2 m × 2 m × 3 m in stowed configuration.
 Energy will be provided by two deployable solar arrays.
 Communication with Earth will be provided by a fixed 2.54 m diameter High Gain Antenna.
-The high thrust required by EnVision's mission profile will be provided by a bi-propellant ~1kN main engine LEROS 4 with specific impulse of ~320s.
+The high thrust required by EnVision's mission profile will be provided by a bi-propellant ~1 kN main engine LEROS 4 with specific impulse of ~320s.